leascho/extremweather-prediction/README.md

 * Rising levels of rivers - is it possible that the rivers could overflow
 * Temperature - how extrem can the temperatures become

-The goal is simple, what is a probability of Extremweather in the future for a particular region.
-We can treat each data source listed above as single neuron and apply different AI method to it.
-If enough neurons show high probability of changing weather, then we have a potential candidate for a city that will encounter a  crisis in the future.
-We can also apply different importance value to each neuron.
-For example, low rainfall and high temperature might look like , a future dry period and bad news for a city but they might be already aware and have advance research on desalination.
+The objective is straightforward, what is a likelihood of Extremweather coming soon for a specific district.
+We can treat every information source recorded above as single neuron and apply different AI strategy to it.
+In the event that enough neurons show high likelihood of evolving climate, we have a possible contender for a city that will experience an emergency later on.
+We can likewise apply different significance worth to every neuron.
+For instance, low precipitation and high temperature could seem to be , a future dry period and terrible news for a city however they may be now mindful and have advance examination on desalination.

-Odds and probability are going to be important subjects in this project.
-We will have to do our best to predict future dry periods, rainfalls and water consumption.
-Looking at past Extremweather around the word might provide valuable insights.
+Chances and likelihood will be significant subjects in this task.
+We should give a valiant effort to foresee future dry periods, rainfalls and water utilization.
+Taking a gander at past Extremweather around the word could give significant bits of knowledge.
-The flooding of the Ahr-valley was a period of extrem Rainfall and grounds that were already soaked from the rain during the day.